ilovedadata/ilovedadata.github.io/README.md

 #### Sources
-`The data regarding probabiities and prizes come from the official superenalotto website at https://www.superenalotto.it/quanto-si-vince/calcolo-probabilita`
+`The data comes from the naruto fandom website https://naruto.fandom.com/wiki/List_of_Animated_Media`